MogharedWahid/MogharedWahid/README.md

 *April 2022 – Present*

 - **Project:** Renault In-Vehicle Communication (IVC-TCU)
-  - Tested the Remote Diagnostics feature to validate compliance with EURO regulations for on-board measurements.
+  - Tested the Remote Diagnostics feature to ensure compliance with EURO regulations for on‑board measurements.
-  - Delivered 9 successful software releases to Renault and identified over 20 software defects.
+  - Delivered 9 successful software releases to Renault, identifying over 20 software defects.
   - Designed over 100 comprehensive test cases covering all software requirements.
-  - Automated the execution of all designed test cases, enabling seamless CI pipeline integration and driving about 70% reduction in overall test execution time.
+  - Automated test case execution, integrating seamlessly with the CI pipeline, resulting in a 70% reduction in overall test execution time.
-  - Extended test automation efforts to include other features, such as E-Call.
+  - Extended test automation to include additional features, such as E‑Call.
-  - Managed comprehensive execution of software release acceptance test (SRAT) integrated within the CI pipeline.
+  - Managed the comprehensive execution of software release acceptance tests (SRAT) within the CI pipeline, ensuring the quality and compliance of core functionalities for each release.

 - **Common Tasks:**
-  - Requirement analysis using DOORS (IBM requirement management tool).
+  - Conducted requirement analysis using DOORS (IBM requirement management tool).
-  - Identified system gaps or missing information for testing activities.
+  - Identified system gaps or missing information necessary for testing activities.
-  - Conducted technical and process reviews.
+  - Performed technical and process reviews.
-  - Performed hardware and software debugging.
+  - Executed hardware and software debugging.
-  - Reported findings (Software bugs) using CoreALM/JIRA.
+  - Reported software bugs using the bug tracking tools CoreALM and JIRA.

-### **Technical Skills**
-- **Languages:** Python, C++, Java
-- **Tools:** CANoe, Git, CoreALM, Postman API, DLT Viewer, DOORS, Linux, Shell
-- **Diagnostics:** UDS, Ethernet
+- **Technical Skills:** Python, Linux, CANoe, Git, Diagnostics (UDS), Ethernet.

 ---